sgajbi/portfolio-analytics-system/docs/RFCs/RFC 017 - Position-Level Analytics API.md

 A new endpoint will be created: **`POST /portfolios/{portfolio_id}/positions-analytics`**.

-We will use the `POST` method to accommodate a rich, JSON-based request body.
+We will use the `POST` method to allow for a rich, JSON-based request body.
 This provides maximum flexibility for clients to request only the specific analytical sections they need, which is more scalable than using a large number of query parameters.

 ### 3.2.
 New `PositionAnalyticsService`